-- 2. End user will be required to create a permanent password that is between eight and sixteen characters in length.
-It must also contain characters from the following four categories: (1) uppercase characters (A through Z), (2) lower case characters (a through z), (3) numbers (0 through 9), and (4) non-alphabetic characters (for example, \$, #, %). - 3.
-End users may not use the same password consecutively but may use the same password more than once. - 4.
-Access permission will be revoked after the end user unsuccessfully attempts to log on five times.
-The end user will be unable to gain access until the HMIS staff reset their password.
+- 1. The HMIS staff will provide new end users with a unique username and temporary password after completing the initial training. - 2.
+The end user will be required to create a permanent password between eight and sixteen characters in length.
+It must also contain characters from the following four categories: (1) uppercase characters (A through Z), (2) lowercase characters (a through z), (3) numbers (0 through 9), and (4) non-alphabetic characters (for example, \$, #, %). - 3.
+The end user will securely maintain their password and never share it with others. - 4.
+Access permission will be revoked after the end user unsuccessfully attempts to log on fivetimes. - 5.
+As an additional security measure, the end users can set up a 2-step verification process.

-D. Hardware Security Measures
+E. Hardware Security Measures